 “Woke” has become the buzzword among conservatives to identify social mores being bent too far for them from the status quo.
-It is a short-stroke rally cry to put everything that is contrary to past norms into a liberal agenda Hell-bent on corroding morality.
+It has become a rally cry to put everything that is contrary to past norms into a liberal agenda they believe is Hell-bent on corroding morality.

 They offer no specifics as to what “woke” consciousness will actually lead to, but the fear instilled by connecting gender fluidity, for example, to signs of moral decay, which in turn, explain for them increased hostility, even crime, in America, is enough to fill their ideological pots with anger.

 The other day I spoke with someone who is neither a Republican or a Democrat and he asked a question which was eye opening.
 He asked (I’m paraphrasing from memory): “Is there anything that’s ok to do anymore?
 Liberals keep telling us we can’t use this kind of soap anymore because it pollutes the environment, or we shouldn’t say that because it offends someone.
 Or we have to stop doing whatever because it harms something…Can’t we do anything like we used to?
 It seemed ok when we were kids.”

 That statement stayed with me.
 To a lot of people, the liberal agenda is paradoxical.
 In the progressive mission to make things better for more people, there is a counterintuitive result that for many people is overwhelming: where does it stop?